-My research at Northern Illinois University is in applied linguistics and specifically regards the intersection of second-language learner status, willingness to communicate in English, and silence.
+My research at Northern Illinois University is in second-language acquisition and specifically regards the intersection of second-language-learner status, willingness to communicate in English, and silence.

 Linguistic adaptability has long been a feature of human existence, with phonemic borrowing the topic of recent database studies that show “connection between historic human dispersals and patterns of linguistic variation” (Carey 2015; Creanza, Ruhlen, and Pemberton et al. 2015).
 Humans possess a talent for second-language acquisition that can be influenced by age, cognitive, environmental, cross-linguistic, affective, and sociocultural factors (Ortega 2009).